kubectl --namespace keycloak create configmap keycloak-aurora-rootcert --from-file aurora.pem=/path/to/bundle.pem

 When running on OpenShift and the default passthrough Ingress setup as provided by the Keycloak Operator, the load balancing done by HAProxy is done by using sticky sessions based on the IP address of the source.
 When running load tests, or when having a reverse proxy in front of HAProxy, you might want to disable this setup to avoid receiving all requests on a single Keycloak Pod.

-in the Keycloak Custom Resource to disable sticky sessions.
+Add the following supplementary configuration under the spec in the Keycloak Custom Resource to disable sticky sessions.

 spec: